art-from-the-machine/Mantella/README.md

 ### ERROR: xVASynth Error: [WinError 5] Access is denied
 This happens when your antivirus is blocking Mantella.exe from working.
 Please add Mantella.exe to your safe list or try running as administrator.

+### Contribute
+The source code for Mantella is included in this repo.
+Here are the quick steps to get set up:

+1. Clone the repo to your machine
+2. Create a virtual environment via `py -3.11 -m venv MantellaEnv` in your console (Mantella requires Python 3.11)
+3. Start the environment in your console (`.\MantellaEnv\Scripts\Activate`)
+4. Install the required packages via `pip install -r requirements.txt`
+5. Create a file called `GPT_SECRET_KEY.txt` and paste your secret key in this file
+6. Set up your paths / any other required settings in the `config.ini`

+If you have any trouble in getting the repo set up, please reach out on Discord!: https://discord.gg/Q4BJAdtGUE

 ## Attributions